mojaloop/helm/mojaloop-iam/docs/permission-model.md

 Every build verifies, against the service's API document and the generated
 artifacts:

-- `x-authz` carries only the four permitted keys, at the permitted levels
+- `x-authz` carries only the two permitted keys, at the permitted levels
-- every operation declares `security` explicitly, and every non-anonymous operation has a summary, since the summary is what a human reads in the role UI
+- every operation has a summary, since the summary is what a human reads in the role UI
+- every backend the platform authorizes is keyed on its route, and every rule reaching it carries the `ExternalAuth` filter
 - a typed document authors `x-authz.resourceTypes`, and it equals the set its operations use — a type one operation misspells fails the build naming the operation, a listed type nothing uses fails the same way